diku-dk/futhark-book/parallel-cost-model.rst

 n`, where :math:`n=2^{2^m}`, for some positive :math:`m`, has :math:`m
 = \log\,\log\,n` elements.)

-In :numref:`primes-by-expansion` we shall see how we can implement a work-efficient parallel Sieve-of-Erastothenes algorithm by flattening.
+In :numref:`primes-by-expansion` we discuss the possibility of using a flattening approach to implement a work-efficient parallel Sieve-of-Erastothenes algorithm.